PESugier/MPSG/README.md

 ## Pipeline for pleiotropy analysis
+TBD

 ## How to Cite
-Sugier et al., "Meta-Analysis models with group structure for pleiotropy detection at gene and variant level by using summary statistics from multiple datasets"
+Sugier PE, Asgari Y, Sedki M, Truong T, Liquet B. "Meta-Analysis models with group structure for pleiotropy detection at gene and variant level by using summary statistics from multiple datasets"
 <br>
 <br>